dbrattli/Expression/README.md

 compose asynchronous operations that may return an optional value, using the Option type.
 This is particularly useful for handling optional values in asynchronous code, such as API calls that might not return a value, database queries that might not find a record, or any other I/O-bound tasks that might not produce a meaningful result.
+The AsyncOption builder was added in version 0.25.0.

 Similar to the `Option` effect, AsyncOption enables short-circuiting but for asynchronous operations.
 If any part of the function yields `Nothing`, the function is short-circuited